yoxel/aurinko-workplace-apps/README.md

 Here is how to setup Aurinko.io as a backend API for your Teams app (tab): [Create your first Teams app](https://docs.aurinko.io/article/36-create-your-first-outlook-addin)!

 The app package that Aurinko generates for you is just a quickstart example that you can install in [MS Teams](https://docs.aurinko.io/article/38-installing-ms-teams-app) right away.
-The package activates one Teams tab, a bot is not activated.
+The package activates one Teams tab (bot is not activated).

 Check out this article [MS Teams apps](https://docs.aurinko.io/article/31-microsoft-teams-apps) to learn more.